jsenv/core/docs/exploring/readme.md

 # Key features

+- Any html file can become an entry point
+- Files are compiled only if browser needs it
+- Server uses filesystem as cache for compiled files
+  - You can see compiled files with your own eyes
+  - Files are recompiled only if they changed, otherwise cache is used
 - Livereloading: Page auto reload when you save a file
-- Any html file can become an entry point

 # Definition of a dev server for jsenv